-Hamilton's argument in favor of allowing truth as a defense did not prevail in that case: The court split 2 to 2, thus leaving Croswell's conviction standing.262 But Justice James Kent (who later became Chancellor) endorsed Hamilton's views in his opinion.263 The following year, the New York Legislature enacted a statute implementing Hamilton's view.264 In the decades after that, many state constitutions were framed precisely this way.265 And during the 1800s, the "good motives" test was sometimes seen as a protection for privacy, as in Chancellor Kent's Commentaries on American Law (1827)266 or in State v.
-Bienvenu (1884):
+Hamilton's argument in favor of allowing truth as a defense did not prevail in that case: The court split 2 to 2, thus leaving Croswell's conviction standing.
+Hamilton's Views in his opinion.
+The following year, the New York Legislature enacted a statute implementing Hamilton's view.
+In the decades after that, many state constitutions were framed precisely this way.
+And during the 1800s, the "good motives" test was sometimes seen as a protection for privacy, as in Chancellor Kent's Commentaries on American Law (1827).